gsa-oes/office-of-evaluation-sciences/_projects/1620-2-military-patient-secure-messaging.md

 ---
 ## What was the challenge?

-The Defense Health Agency's (DHA) Military treatment facilities (MTFs) provide secure online messaging to allow patients to communicate with providers, get lab results, and renew prescriptions; however, only 47% of MTF enrollees register, and only 6% use the portal.
+The Defense Health Agency's (DHA) military treatment facilities (MTFs) provide secure online messaging to allow patients to communicate with providers, get lab results, and renew prescriptions; however, only 47% of MTF enrollees register, and only 6% use the portal.

 ## What was the program change?